 What is this screen for?
 The system supports two types of detectors, TSP and Camera.
 TSP is the most common detector type used.
-Vehicle detection using a camera is a newer technology called Enhanced Vehicle Detection (hereafter referred to as EVD).
-This new technology allows vehicles to be identified and tracked through a drive-thru environment using video cameras with AI.
-Store's must meet a set of prerequisites to have EVD installed.
-Please contact HME if you would like to know more about EVD or inquire about having it installed at your site.
+Vehicle detection using a camera is a newer technology.
+This new technology allows vehicles to be identified and tracked through a drive-thru environment or designated stalls for mobile or curbside pickup.
+A store must meet a set of prerequisites to have Video Detection installed.
+Please contact HME if you would like to know more about Video Detection or inquire about having it installed at your site.
+Additional Video Detection information can also be found online under ZOOM Nitro (see web link or QR code on back cover).